metamesh/metamesh.org/content/english/standalone/more.md

 : PoE stands for Power over Ethernet.
 PoE is used to supply power to devices like security cameras and wireless access points through a normal Ethernet cable.
 Using PoE prevents the need for dedicated power adapters and additional cables.

 PennREN Fiber
 : PennREN is the name of KINBER’s file optic network spanning across Pennsylvania.
-Meta Mesh connects to PennREN through a cable that is inside the Cathedral of Learning.
-Meta Mesh then projects that connection to other areas of Pittsburgh through High Definition Sector Antennas.
+Meta Mesh connects to PennREN inside the Cathedral of Learning.
+Meta Mesh then distributes that connection to other areas of Pittsburgh.

 PittMesh
 : PittMesh was the original name of The Meta Mesh Wireless Network.